gregbarry/TicTacToe/README.md

 ### Server
 1) `cd` into `server` and run `npm install`.
 2) start `server` by running `npm start`.
-3) You will need a few pieces of information in a `.env` in order for `server` to run properly.
-Here are the required fields:
+3) You will need to create a file called `.env` that sits at the root of the `server` project.
+Here are the fields you will need to add:

 ```
+# This can be any string which will act as a private key used for signing the JWT
 JWT_TOKEN_SECRET = ""
+# A Postgres user with access to your DB.
 PG_USER = ""
+# The Postgres host (usually localhost)
 PG_HOST = ""
+# The name of your DB
 PG_DATABASE = ""
+# The password associated with the PG_USER above
 PG_PASSWORD = ""
+# The open Postgres port (usually 5432)
 PG_PORT = ""
 ```

-4) You will also need to create a PostGres database containing two tables, `games` and `users`.
+4) You will also need to create a Postgres database containing two tables, `games` and `users`.
 Here are the schemas you can use to create the tables.

     **games**